robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

     [robot]: http://robotframework.org
     [foundation]: http://robotframework.org/foundation "Join us!"

-If the reference name matches the link text, it is possible to shorten the syntax to just `[reference]`.
+If the link text matches the reference name, it is possible to omit the refence name like `[reference][]`.
+The empty reference part can also be dropped altogether like `[reference]`, but this syntax is not supported by all Markdown flavors.
 Reference matching is case-insensitive in general and in with Robot Framework also spaces and underscores are ignored.

 Example: